exoclime/HELIOS-K/docs/helios_k/bins.rst

 When the opcity function has empty parts inside or is not ranging to the full bin width, then the sorted opacity function is zero (or kmin, if used) on the lower part.
-| relevant parameters for this example:
+| Relevant parameters for this example:

  - doResampling = 0
  - doStoreFullK = 1